ttlappalainen/NMEA2000_Teensyx/README.md

     tNMEA2000_Teensyx NMEA2000;

     void setup() {
-      NMEA2000.open();
+      NMEA2000.Open();
     }

     void loop() {
 	  NMEA2000.ParseMessages();
     }

-See the [NMEA2000](https://github.com/ttlappalainen/NMEA2000) for more examples.
+See the [NMEA2000/Examples](https://github.com/ttlappalainen/NMEA2000/tree/master/Examples) for more examples.
 They are all compatible with this library.

+## Changes

+    23.08.2020

+	- Initial commit

 ## License